hectorreboucas/coding-challenge-backend-nodejs/README.md

 Stolen bikes are a typical problem in Berlin.
 The Police want to be more efficient in resolving stolen bike cases.
 They decided to build a software that can automate their processes — the software that you're going to develop.

 ## Product Requirements
-- [ ] Bike owners can report a stolen bike.
+- [ok] Bike owners can report a stolen bike.
-- [ ] New stolen bike cases should be automatically assigned to any free police officer.
+- [ok] New stolen bike cases should be automatically assigned to any free police officer.
-- [ ] A police officer can only handle one stolen bike case at a time.
+- [ok] A police officer can only handle one stolen bike case at a time.
-- [ ] When the Police find a bike, the case is marked as resolved and the responsible police officer becomes available to take a new stolen bike case.
+- [ok] When the Police find a bike, the case is marked as resolved and the responsible police officer becomes available to take a new stolen bike case.
-- [ ] The system should be able to assign unassigned stolen bike cases automatically when a police officer becomes available.
+- [ok] The system should be able to assign unassigned stolen bike cases automatically when a police officer becomes available.

 ## Your Mission
 Your task is to provide APIs for a frontend application that satisfies all requirements above.